 We have significant receivables from the Exchange and its affiliates that result in a concentration of credit risk.
-Net receivables from the Exchange and other affiliates were \$524.9 million, or 23.4% of total assets, at December 31, 2022 and \$479.1 million, or 21.4% of total assets, at December 31, 2021.
-These receivables include management fees due for policy issuance and renewal services performed by us under the subscriber's agreement, and certain costs we incur acting as the attorney-in-fact on behalf of the Exchange as well as the service provider for its insurance subsidiaries with respect to all administrative services, as discussed previously.
+Net receivables from the Exchange and other affiliates were \$625.3 million, or 25.3% of total assets, at December 31, 2023 and \$524.9 million, or 23.4% of total assets, at December 31, 2022.
+These receivables include management fees due for policy issuance and renewal services performed by us under the subscriber's agreement, and certain costs we incur acting as the attorney-in-fact on behalf of the subscribers at the Exchange as well as the service provider for the Exchange's insurance subsidiaries with respect to all administrative services, as discussed previously.
 These receivables from the Exchange and other affiliates are settled monthly.
 We continually monitor the financial strength of the Exchange.